Radioactive Man (The Simpsons episode): Cultural references

 In one scene, Comic Book Guy sends a message to other Internet nerds about who will star in the new Radioactive Man film, two of whom are the nerds Homer met in "Homer Goes to College", and one is Prince dressed in a purple suit.
 The last nerd is Curtis Armstrong, with an appearance resembling his Revenge of the Nerds character Booger.
-The usenet newsgroup which he posts the message to (alt.nerd.obsessive) is a reference to the alt.tv.simpsons newsgroup.
+The usenet newsgroup to which he posts the message (alt.nerd.obsessive) is a reference to the alt.tv.simpsons newsgroup.

 Reception

 In its original broadcast, "Radioactive Man" finished 51st in the ratings for the week of September 18 to September 24, 1995.
 It acquired a Nielsen rating of 9.5.
 The episode was the fourth-highest-rated show on the Fox network that week, following The X-Files, Beverly Hills, 90210, and Melrose Place.

 Since airing, the episode has received mostly positive reviews from fans and television critics.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called the episode a "wonderful pastiche" on the Tim Burton Batman films, and added that Milhouse is an obvious candidate for Fallout Boy.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called the episode a "wonderful pastiche" on the Tim Burton Batman films, and added that Milhouse is an obvious candidate for Fallout Boy.
 DVD Movie Guide's Colin Jacobson enjoyed the episode, but he does not consider it a "classic".
 He said that it offers "more than a few amusing bits", and added that "spoofing the movie business isn't anything new, but the show does it well in this solid program".
 Jennifer Malkowski of DVD Verdict considered the best part of the episode to be when Krusty tries to prove the "range" of different characters he can portray to the casting director.
 The website concluded its review by giving the episode a grade of A−.

-Nancy Basile of About.com named it one of her twenty favorite episodes of the series, and said that she thinks the friendship between Bart and Milhouse in the episode is "endearing" and "touching".
-She added that she thinks the episode "pokes fun at Hollywood very effectively", and that "To top it off, funny favorite characters Rainier Wolfcastle [...] and Lionel Hutz are also in the episode."

 Graham Beckwith of The Lantern singled out Rainier Wolfcastle's line "My eyes!
-The goggles do nothing!" from the episode as one of The Simpsons "greatest one liners".

-Total Films Nathan Ditum ranked Rooney's performance as the eighth-best guest appearance in the show's history, commenting that he is "desperately funny and self-effacing as a parody of his fallen child-star self."
+The goggles do nothing!" from the episode as one of The Simpsons' "greatest one liners".
+Total Film's Nathan Ditum ranked Rooney's performance as the eighth-best guest appearance in the show's history, commenting that he is "desperately funny and self-effacing as a parody of his fallen child-star self."
+Erik Adams of The A.V.
+Club said the episode balances satire and warmth with panache, portraying an industry with a distressingly blase attitude toward caustic materials ('The goggles do nothing!') while effectively explaining why anyone would want to join that industry’s workforce in the first place.
+There is a magical sensation given off during the creative process, provided that you play 'keeper away-er' between that process and those who seek to exploit it.
+That drive to entertain can be a destructive force, but as Bart and Milhouse demonstrate at the end of 'Radioactive Man,' it’s powerless in the face of a strong friendship.